mediocregopher/blog.mediocregopher.com/_posts/2013-10-25-namecoind-ssl.md

 ## Public-Private Key Cryptography

-There exists something called public-private key cryptography.
-In this system person A has a public and a private key.
-They can give the public key to anyone at all that they want to talk with, doing so can't hurt them.
-They must keep the private key secure from everyone but themselves.
-If they give their public key to person B, then person B can use it to create a message that can only be decrypted by the private key.
-Additionaly, person A can sign messages with their private key, so that anyone with the public key can verify that the message came from person A and that the contents of the message haven't been tampered with.

-There are two problems with public-private key cryptography.
-First, it's slower then normal cryptography where both parties simply share the same key.
-Second, it assumes that the public key given to person B hasn't been tampered with.
-If person C intercepted A's message to B and instead gave B a different public key, then when B encrypted a message with that key C would be able to read it instead of A.
+SSL is based around public-private key cryptography.
+In a public-private key system, you have both a public key which is generated from a private key.
+The public key can be given to anyone, but the private key must remain hidden.
+There are two main uses for these two keys:

+* Someone can encrypt a message with your public key, and only you (with the private key) can decrypt it.

+* You can sign a message with your private key, and anyone with your public key can verify that it was you and not someone else who signed it.

+These are both extremely useful functions, not just for internet traffic but for any kind of communication form.
+Unfortunately, there remains a fundamental flaw.
+At some point you must give your public key to the other person in an insecure way.
+If an attacker was to intercept your message containing your public key and swap it for their own, then all future communications could be compromised.
+That attacker could create messages the other person would think are from you, and the other person would encrypt messages meant for you but which would be decrypt-able by the attacker.

 ## How does SSL work?

-SSL is at its heart a public-private key system.
-The client uses the server's public key to send the server an encrypted message with the symmetric key it wants to use.
-Since it's only used in the initial setup of the connection to negotiate a symmetric key the speed isn't as much of a factor.
-But getting the client the server's public key is.
+SSL is at its heart a public-private key system, but its aim is to be more secure against the attack described above.

 SSL uses a trust-chain to verify that a public key is the intended one.
 Your web browser has a built-in set of public keys, called the root certificates, that it implicitly trusts.
 These root certificates are managed by a small number of companies designated by some agency who decides on these things.

-These companies sign intermediate certificates for intermediary companies.
-These intermediary companies then sign certificates for websites to serve with SSL.
-So when you get a servers SSL certificate (its public key) you also get the signing chain.
-Your browser sees that the server's key is signed by an intermediate public key, and that that intermediate public key is signed by one of the root public keys.
-As long as all signatures check out, the public key for the server you're talking to also checks out.
+When you receive a server's SSL certificate (its public key) that certificate will be signed by a root certificate.
+You can verify that signature since you have the root certificate's public key built into your browser.
+If the signature checks out then you know a certificate authority trusts the public key the site gave you, which means you can trust it too.

+There's a bit (a lot!) more to SSL than this, but this is enough to understand the fundamental problems with it.

 ## How SSL doesn't work

 SSL has a few glaring problems.
 One, it implies we trust the companies holding the root certificates to not be compromised.
-If some malicious agency was to get ahold of a root certificate they could man-in-the-middle any connection on the internet they came across.
+If some malicious agency was to get ahold of a root certificate they could listen in on any connection on the internet by swapping a site's real certificate with one they generate on the fly.
 They could trivially steal any data we send on the internet.
-Alternatively, the NSA could, [theoretically][nsa], get ahold of a root certificate and do the same.

 The second problem is that it's expensive.
 Really expensive.
-If you're running a business you'll have to shell out about $200 a year to keep your SSL certificate signed (those signatures have an expiration date attached, of course).
+If you're running a business you'll have to shell out about $200 a year to keep your SSL certificate signed (those signatures have an expiration date attached).
 Since there's very few root authorities there's an effective monopoly on signatures, and there's nothing we can do about it.
 For 200 bucks I know most people simply say "no thanks" and go unencrypted.
-The solution is causing the problem.
+The solution is creating a bigger problem.

 # Bitcoins